Heat records fall in California; Super Bowl LVI could be among the warmest played

 Super Bowl LVI

-Temperatures on Super Bowl Sunday in Inglewood will be rather warm; the local National Weather Service office is especially concerned about out-of-town visitors who may not be accustomed to the warmth in the dead of winter.
+Conditions on Super Bowl Sunday in Inglewood will be rather warm; the local National Weather Service office is especially concerned about out-of-town visitors who may not be accustomed to the warmth in the dead of winter.

-SoFi stadium is a domed structure; while panels on the elevated roof can be opened to encourage air flow and allow hot air inside to rise and escape, at most the effect will reportedly cool the inside of the structure by 4 degrees.
+SoFi stadium is a domed structure; although panels on the elevated roof can be opened to encourage air flow and allow hot air inside to rise and escape, the effect will reportedly cool the inside of the structure by four degrees at most.
 In addition, low humidity will take an edge off the warmth.

-The high temperature could approach the record set by Super Bowl VII, also in Los Angeles on Jan.
+The high temperature could approach the record set at Super Bowl VII, also in Los Angeles, on Jan.
 14, 1973, during which temperatures made it to 84 degrees by kickoff.

 Here’s a look at what to expect during the game; kickoff is at 3:30 p.m.
-Pacific time; fortunately, temperatures will cool off significantly toward sunset at 5:35 p.m.
+Pacific time; fortunately, temperatures will fall significantly toward sunset at 5:35 p.m.

 2 p.m.: 83 degrees